- Animal Services

-Due to the overwhelming number of pet admission requests we are currently experiencing, we are at our licensed capacity limit.
-We must manage the intake of pets, prioritizing emergencies and those with the greatest need.
+BAS receives an overwhelming number of pet admission requests.
+In order to best serve animals most in need, and remain compliant with legal capacity limits and care requirements, we must manage the intake of pets.
+Emergencies and pets with the most urgent need are prioritized.
 Non-emergency admission of pets is by appointment only.
 Please use the information on this page for tips about what to do if you find a stray or lost pet in the community, or if you need to rehome your pet.

 If you have a true emergency situation and need to speak with one of our staff, please call 336-578-0343 or email us at firstname.lastname@example.org

 Click on the green graphic to schedule a pet admission appointment.

 Due to higher than usual dog intake requests, we are prioritizing pets in need during urgent or emergency situations.
 These situations typically include bites, rabies exposures, sick/injured animals, strays in imminent danger, and neglect/abuse cases.